Call To Action – Get Them To Do Something

 Less is definitely more when it comes to homepage design and content.
 Consumers define a good experience by being able to very quickly find exactly what they are looking for.
 While having this in mind, slamming a bunch of videos, text, and buttons is very confusing for visitors and will put them off.
 Another example of this that you should avoid is putting company news on the homepage.
 There is zero reason for you to post that kind of information on the homepage because no one cares besides the people who are working in your company.

-Some examples of website homepages that makes good use of special promotions, testimonials or awards to entice customers is CleanandClearWater, suppliers of Water Filters Sydney, or Lumix, makers of Food Processing Equipment.
+Some examples of website homepages that makes good use of special promotions, testimonials or awards to entice customers is CleanandClearWater, suppliers of Water Filters Sydney.

 Write Copy With Your Target Audience In Mind